 - California Lighthouse: The California Lighthouse in Aruba is located on the west side of the island.
 You have to pay if you want to go inside ($10 per person), but even outside you will have a nice view over Aruba and the sea.
 It is definitely a nice spot for some beautiful pictures.

-- Snorkeling tour (not free of charge): Something you should not miss out on when visiting Aruba.
+- Snorkeling tour (paid activity): Something you should not miss out on when visiting Aruba.
 We highly recommend booking with Sailaway ($55 per person for a 4h tour).
 All the other companies (e.g. Jolly Pirates) allow way too many people on their boats.
 They are always overcrowded, which ultimately leads to shorter snorkeling times for each individual and not much space to move on the boat.
 And most importantly, Sailaway has an open bar on all of their tours. 😉

 - Other paid activities you might want to consider are the Ostrich farm ($12 per person), Philip’s Animal Garden (around $10 per person) or the Butterfly Farm ($11 per person), for example.